My son (daughter, mother, father, wife, husband, friend, employee, boss, neighbor) is addicted. What should I do?

 “Many college students participating in Collegiate Recovery Programs (CRPs) for drug and alcohol addictions also report being in recovery from or currently engaging in multiple behavioral addictions, a new survey finds.
 These addictions include eating disorders, and sex and love addiction.”

-Site Administrator: This is another indication that addictions develop not because people make poor choices.
-Almost everyone in this society indulges in potentially addictive behaviors such as smoking, drinking, gambling, overeating, using illicit drugs, etc. The problem is that, because of preexisting brain conditions which are brought about by genetic makeup and traumatic life histories, some people who indulge in those behaviors will very quickly develop dependencies.
-Until people understand they have potential vulnerabilities to all addictive behaviors or substances, they will be at risk.
+Site Administrator: The truth is that addictions do not develop because people make poor choices.
+Almost everyone in this society indulges in potentially addictive behaviors such as smoking, drinking, gambling, overeating, using illicit drugs, etc. The problem is that, because of preexisting brain conditions which are brought about by genetic makeup and traumatic life histories, some people who indulge in those behaviors will have an almost overwhelming desire to repeat addictive behaviors and will very quickly develop dependencies.
+Until people understand they have potential vulnerabilities to many addictive behaviors or substances, they will be at risk.
 Once they do understand that about themselves, they then have the opportunity to make poor choices . . . . or good ones.

 Initial use of a drug (including the drugs alcohol and tobacco) or engaging in a potentially addictive behavior is a choice, but when we criminalize that choice we make criminals out of the great majority of our population.
 People who are predisposed to addiction are a subset of that group.
 They make the same choice almost all of us make: to try a drug.
 The fact that they have a predisposition to addiction is NOT a choice.